Computer Science & Computer Engineering Department (CS/CPE/CT)

 Software Exploitation

 This course examines techniques for exploiting vulnerable software.
 Topics include binary reverse engineering, source code analysis, intrusion, and exploitation.
-The course will also discuss matters of reconnaissance, privilege escalation, lateral movement, obfuscation, and exfiltration.
+The course also discusses matters of reconnaissance, privilege escalation, lateral movement, obfuscation, and exfiltration.
 Students are expected to write low-level exploits using modern tools and deploy them against vulnerable services in a laboratory environment.
 Prerequisite: CS 270, CS 340.
-Offered Annually.
+Offered Fall.

 CS 364 Cr.3